Simplifying Connected Props with Redux and TypeScript

 Type 'Matching<ConnectedProps & { loadData: () => void; }, Props>' is not assignable to type 'DispatchProps'.
 The types returned by 'loadData(...)' are incompatible between these types.
 Type 'void' is not assignable to type 'ThunkAction<void, AppState, undefined, { payload: any; type: string; }>'.

-The last part, Type 'void' is not assignable to type 'ThunkAction<void, AppState, undefined, { payload: any; type: string; }>'. is the most important here.
-Even though the type of the loadData is () => ThunkAction => void, due to the way how React-Redux resolves thunks, the actual inferred type will be () => void.
+The most important part of the error message is: Type 'void' is not assignable to type 'ThunkAction<void, AppState, undefined, { payload: any; type: string; }>'.
+Even though the type of loadData is () => ThunkAction => void, due to the way React-Redux resolves thunks, the actual inferred type will be () => void.

 tsx